mantidproject/mantid/dev-docs/source/GUIDesignGuidelines.rst

 view or the model.

-It is useful to mock out the model because, providing that we've written adequate tests for the it, we don't care what the output is in the tests for the presenter - we just care that the presenter passes the output to the view correctly.
+It is useful to mock out the model because, providing that we've written adequate tests for it, we don't care what the output is in the tests for the presenter - we just care that the presenter handles it correctly.
 The model may perform time-consuming calculations, such as fitting, so by returning a dummy value from the fitting method we cut down the time our tests take to run.
 We can also potentially change how the model works - if the GUI uses an algorithm which undergoes some changes, such as applying a different set of corrections, the tests for the presenter will be unaffected.

 It's useful to mock out the view because we don't want to have to manually input data every time the unit tests are run - instead we can